onurzorluer/react-image-file-resizer/README.md

 `responseUriFunc` | Callback function of URI.
 Returns URI of resized image's base64 format. ex: `uri => {console.log(uri)});` | `function` | Yes
 `outputType` | Can be either base64 or blob.(Default type is base64) | `string` | No

-## Contributing

-Pull Requests for new features and bug fixes are welcome! :)

 ## License

 [MIT](https://opensource.org/licenses/mit-license.html)